 There are a handful of direct flights from Phnom Penh to Sihanoukville.
 Airlines with direct flights include Cambodia Angkor Air, JC Airlines, and Lanmei Airlines.
 Not all of them fly the route every day so make sure you double-check flight schedules before making travel plans.
 Direct one-way flights usually range from $50 – $150 per person.

-Flight duration from Phnom Penh to Sihanoukville is just 40 minutes.
-However, if you include the time you need to travel to and from the airport and the time you need to be there in advance to check-in, the total travel time is almost the same as going by private car or taking the bus.
+The flight duration from Phnom Penh to Sihanoukville is just 40 minutes.
+However, if you include the time you need to travel to and from the airport and the time you need to be there in advance to check in, the total travel time is almost the same as going by private car or taking the bus.